mozilla/glean-annotations/annotations/firefox_desktop/metrics/urlbar.engagement/README.md

 **Question 6:** How do we identify Dynamic Wikipedia suggestions?

 **Answer 6:** Dynamic Wikipedia was recorded as `dynamic_wikipedia` in 113, which is the version that the dynamic Wikipedia experiment targeted.
 In 114 and later, it's recorded as `merino_wikipedia`.

+**Question 7:** How does the search session end for each `engagement_type` value?

+**Answer 7:**
+- For `click`, `enter`, `go_button`: the user has selected one of the results displayed in the panel.
+The panel closes and the selected result page loads.
+- For `drop_go`, `paste_go`: the user has dropped or pasted text into the URLbar and immediately navigated to it (either a URL, or a SERP if the text was interpreted as a search query).
+The results panel did not open and no results were shown.
+The `selected_result` type is `input_field`.
+- For `help`: the user has selected "Learn More" from the meatball menu next to one of the results displayed in the panel.
+The panel closes and a support page loads.
+- For `dismiss`,  `not_interested`, `not_relevant`: the user has selected an option from the meatball menu next to one of the results displayed in the panel.
+The panel stays open.
+The affected result is removed from the panel, but the current search string and other results remain in view.
+The search session has not ended.
+- For `inaccurate_location`, `show_less_frequently`: the user has selected an option from the meatball menu next to one of the results displayed in the panel.
+The panel stays open, and the current search string and all results remain in view.
+The search session has not ended.